-For those wondering what is Lewandowsky-Lutz dysplasia - the clinical name for tree man disease - you are in the same boat as the rest of the medical community.
+For those wondering what causes epidermodysplasia verruciformis (EV), or Lewandowsky-Lutz dysplasia - the clinical name for tree man syndrome - you are in the same boat as the rest of the medical community.
 The exact causes of this "tree bark skin" is unknown.
 We know it has to do with a very rare genetic disorder, and it may have to do with immune system problems and other infections.
 More research is still being done as scientists and doctors desperately search for a cure.

-These tree bark skin disease facts may be distressing for some, so be aware that a few of the pictures and descriptions here are graphic.
+These "tree man" syndrome facts may be distressing for some, so be aware that a few of the pictures and descriptions here are graphic.

 Although some people can find ways to live with the disease (some cases are not as bad as others), the condition can become dire.
-The growths can weigh anywhere from 10-20 pounds and while they are not painful, they can make eating, drinking, or doing other necessary tasks impossible.
+The growths can weigh anywhere from 10 to 20 pounds and while they are not painful, they can make eating, drinking, or doing other necessary tasks impossible.

 Hygiene also becomes difficult.
-The inability to fully clean their skin can lead to infection that is nearly impossible to treat, since doctors can't get past the growths to the site of infection.
+The inability to fully clean their skin can lead to infections that are nearly impossible to treat since doctors can't get past the growths to the site of infection.
 The lesions may also become carcinomas, which means they are cancerous and can be lethal.

-One of the more famous cases resulted in the eventual death of the Dede Koswara in 2016.
+One of the more famous cases resulted in the eventual passing of Dede Koswara in 2016.
 By the end of his life, he was so weak from the growths taking over his body that he could not feed himself or even speak.
-He may have had one of the most severe cases ever recorded and luckily, if the condition is detected early, treatments may be applied which allow for a more normal life.
+He may have had one of the most severe cases ever recorded.
+If the condition is detected early, treatments may be applied, which allow for a more normal life.